yaya-ch/JavaPathENProject8/TourGuide/README.md

-# Tour Guide
+# Tour Guide:
 _**TourGuide**_ is Spring Boot application that allows its users to see any nearby touristic attractions and get discounts on hotel stays as well as tickets for different shows.

-# Getting Started
+# Getting Started:

 What things you need to install and how will you install them:

 - Java 1.8.
 - Gradle 4.6 or higher (It is optional since the Gradle wrapper is present in the project).
-- Docker (needed only if you want to run the application in a container)
+- Docker (needed only if you want to run the application in a container).
 - Your favorite web browser to test the different endpoints provided by the application.

-# Installing
+# Installing Required Pieces of Software:

 A step by step series of examples that tell you how to get a development environment: